AgileVentures/av-static-website/source/blog_articles/2017-06-08-nhs-wiki-marketing.html.markdown

 Crazy day yesterday - felt pretty under attack.
-I'd love to lay it all in text, but I don't think I can indulge myself beyond what I typed up in private notes yesterday and I have a meeting the the NHS folks tomorrow, and I think highest priority is having at least of a draft of a marketing report for them to look at.
+I'd love to lay it all in text, but I don't think I can indulge myself beyond what I typed up in private notes yesterday and I have a meeting with the NHS folks tomorrow, and I think highest priority is having at least part of a draft of a marketing report for them to look at.
 I'm worried if I blog about anything else I'll just not get it done as I lost hours yesterday to reacting to what felt like emotionally charged posts on Slack.
 So, what is the set of stuff that will go into the NHS Wiki marketing report?
 Ironically I go to open Slack to find out as I have recently posted it into the #marketing channel ... here we go (and quickly turn Slack off before getting distracted):

 Monthly moderation reports need to be submitted including the following: